fjzink/kissmetrics-frontend-interview/README.md

-# React Boilerplate
+# Kissmetrics Frontend Interview
-This is my boilerplate set up for a React app bundled with Webpack with some of the basic dependencies needed for React.
-This project is set up to bundle your css into modules, and is set up with the `sass-loader` to process sass files.
+This is a React `Table` component with sortable columns.
+I created a `Headers` component and a `Row` component to render the headers and rows of the table.

 ## Usage